RoelKroes/TBTracker-ESP32/README.md

 - Lora module (sx1278 or sx1276 or Hope RFM9x module)

 # Installation
 Connect your LoRa and GPS modules to your ESP board and change the values in the settings.h file.See the comments in the settings.h file.
+Compile in the Arduino IDE and upload to your board.

 # Versions